 CPR

-If this doesn’t work and your cat loses their pulse, begin CPR at approximately 120 chest compressions per minute and continue these until at our animal clinic, which provides emergency veterinary services to Lisle pets during our daytime hours.
+If this doesn’t work and your cat loses their pulse, begin CPR at approximately 120 chest compressions per minute and continue these until at our animal clinic, head to an emergency animal hospital.

 What to do After the Choking has Stopped

 Even if you manage to remove the object that is choking your cat or dog, it is wise to bring your pet in for emergency veterinary treatment anyway.
-Our vets in Lisle will be able to ensure that the choking didn't cause any harm to your pet's body that you can't see.
+An emergency veterinarian will be able to ensure that the choking didn't cause any harm to your pet's body that you can't see.

 Preventing Future Choking